Anal Rectal Abscess and Fistula

 What Causes an Abscess?

 An abscess is an acute infection and certain conditions can make these infections more likely.
 According to the crypto-glandular theory, abscesses often develop from cryptitis which may be associated with an enlarged papillae in the anal canal.
-They start as cellulitis-a diffuse inflammation, characterized by swelling and redness, which has not yet localized to form an abscess.
+They start as an inflammation, characterized by swelling and redness, which has not yet localized to form an abscess.
 Then the infecting organisms burrow into the anal glands, producing circumscribed areas of pus in the region of the anus and rectum.

-What are the Symptoms and Treatment?
+What is the Treatment?

-An abscess produces pain and swelling near the anal opening.
-Fever may also be present.
 Treatment consists of surgically draining pus from the infected cavity and making an opening (incision) in the skin near the anus to relieve pressure.
 Sometimes a small catheter is left in the incision for several days to assure adequate drainage.
 In the majority of individuals, a fistula will form after the abscess has been drained.

 The procedure can often be done in the doctor’s office using a local anesthetic.
 A larger or deeper abscess may require hospitalization.
 For patients that are prone to more serious infections, like diabetes or decreased immunity, a hospital procedure may be necessary.